 - Saute veg (not peas) for about 5 mins till soft in olive oil with salt and pepper.
 Tip this into a pie dish.

 - Use the same pan to now cook fish in milk with peas and parsley.
 As soon as it boils remove from heat and strain through a sieve saving the infused milk in a jug

 - Remove fish from milk and place in oven dish with the cooked veg

-- In the pan used for the fish heat the butter and add rice flour (or plain flour) to make a roux then add the infused milk and stir to make a sauce and season to taste
+- In the same pan heat the butter and add flour to make a roux then add the infused milk and stir to make a sauce and season to taste

 - Pour the sauce over the fish and sprinkle with flaked almonds